 Ideally, antibiotic treatment should start within an hour of diagnosis to reduce the risk of serious complications or death.

 Once a specific bacterium has been identified, a more 'focused' antibiotic can be used.
 This has the advantage of reducing the chance of the bacteria becoming resistant to antibiotics.

-They can help to increase blood pressure by stimulating the muscles involved in pumping blood around the body and constricting (narrowing) the blood vessels.
+These medications can help to increase blood pressure by stimulating the muscles involved in pumping blood around the body and constricting (narrowing) the blood vessels.

 - a blood transfusion

-- mechanical ventilation to help you breathe
+- mechanical ventilation (where a machine is used to help you breathe)